 Your skin craves the light.

-You do need natural light to absorb that valuable vitamin D. Getting that natural light safely by putting on sunscreen or protective clothing and wearing sunglasses or even a sun hat or visor to give extra protection for your skin and especially your eyes is a must have.
+You need natural light to absorb that valuable vitamin D. You can get natural light safely by putting on sunscreen, wearing protective clothing, sunglasses, a sun hat, or a visor.
+The extra protection for your skin and your eyes is a must-have.
 Always keep in mind the skin around your eyes is the most delicate skin on your face.
-Protecting your skin is so important, since too much sun is very damaging to your skin and will age skin faster than anything else.
-The worse contributing factors for unhealthy lack luster skin is too much sun, sun damage, smoking, alcohol, pollution/free radicals, negative stress, and inadequate nutrient rich diet.
-Your skin is craving water, nutrients and light along with some good sleep of course.
+Protecting your skin is important since too much sun is very damaging to your skin and will age faster than anything else.
+The worse contributing factors for unhealthy lackluster skin are too much sun, sun damage, smoking, alcohol, pollution/free radicals, harmful stress, and inadequate nutrient-rich diet.
+Your skin is craving water, nutrients, and light, along with some good sleep, of course.
 Take the journey to discover how you can improve your skin health and love the skin you are in.
-Future posts will include more specifics on skincare regimes from the easiest to more elaborate routines.
+Future posts will include more specifics on skincare regimes, from the easiest to more elaborate routines.
 Stay safe and take care of your skin.
 You are worth it!!